immannan/elasticsearch/md/Lab_1.md

 <img align="right" src="./images/logo.png">

 Lab 1.
-Introducing Elastic Stack
+Elastic Search
 ---------------------------------------------

-In this lab, we will cover the following topics:
+In this lab, we will start the following services:

--   What is Elasticsearch, and why use it?
--   A brief history of Elasticsearch and Apache Lucene
--   Elastic Stack components
--   Use cases of Elastic Stack
+1) Elastic Search
+2) Kibana

 ### Running Elasticsearch

 Elasticsearch can be downloaded as a ZIP, TAR, DEB, or RPM package.
 We will use the ZIP format as it is the least intrusive and the easiest